sigasi/sigasi_insights/content/manual/rules/vhdl_array_range.md

 ---
-title: Linting rules for arrays
+title: Linting Rules for Arrays
 ---

-Sigasi Studio can check for a number of array / vector index related problems:
+Sigasi Studio can check for a number of array / vector index-related problems:

 * Index out of range (rule 210).